benbarnett/benbarnett.net/_posts/2019-01-24-components-multiple-platforms.markdown

 Lets say you have a home page and an article page.
 These pages have different product teams, but use a shared component that needs to be changed to handle offline.
 You also run these pages on the three different device platforms.

-Prioritising making this work is a tough sell when the various product owners have existing commitments.
+Prioritising this work is a tough sell when the various product owners have existing commitments.
 Even if they dig your new thing, it might not be appropriate for them to drop other work in place of it.
 Team coordination issues can appear.

 Bring in native release cycles (App stores) and you _really_ need to get this stuff right before shipping.